Alabama First-Class Pre-K FAQs

 IRR completion is expected within 30 days after the 12-hour MyTeachingStrategies®/GOLD® platform professional development session has concluded.
 If teachers do not have access to their own accounts at the time of training, then the expectation is within 30 days from gaining account access.

-The First Six Weeks: Building Your Preschool Classroom Community materials will be distributed by the First-Class Pre-K coach.
+• The First Six Weeks: Building Your Preschool Classroom Community kit will include the GOLD® Objectives for Development & Learning

 Alabama First-Class Pre-K suggests that most objectives need at least two pieces of quality documentation for an accurate assessment rating at checkpoint.
 Your First-Class Pre-K coach can give further guidance and support as some objectives may need more (or less) documentation, to help support the instructional process for student outcomes.